jingram80024/jingram80024/README.md

 ## A Little About Me
 <samp align="center">
-An Electrical Engineering Instructor transitioning out of the Navy and pursuing work in electrical and software engineering.
-Graduated with an Electrical Engineering degree from the University of Tennessee at Chattanooga.
-Interested in embedded systems hardware and firmware, Internet of Things, and power electronics and controls.
+An Associate Electrical Engineer interested in embedded software and hardware, FPGAs, and embedded camera interfacing.
 </samp>

 ## Languages